khazaei/vision-hist/README.md

 ### ReLU Activation Function

-Traditionally, neural networks used sigmoid or tanh activation functions.
-AlexNet uses ReLU as its activation function.
-The figure below shows the 3 different activation functions and their derivatives:
+Traditionally, neural networks employed sigmoid or tanh activation functions.
+However, AlexNet utilizes the ReLU activation function.
+The figure below illustrates the three different activation functions along with their derivatives:

 ![](./assets/act-func.png)

 ![](./assets/grad-act-func.png)

-As you can see, the gradients for ReLU do not saturate for high values when compared to tanh and sigmoid.
-This helps with the vanishing gradient problem experienced during backpropagation when training networks.
-This effect is more prominent in deeper networks; hence ReLU allows training deep CNNs.

-Another feature of ReLU is its computational simplicity compared to tanh and sigmoid.
-It's a `max(0, x)` operation, and the gradient is a thresholding operation.

-These characteristics lend to faster training of deeper neural networks, leading to better performance.
+As shown, the gradients for ReLU do not saturate at high values, unlike those for tanh and sigmoid.
+This characteristic helps mitigate the vanishing gradient problem that often occurs during backpropagation when training networks.
+This advantage becomes more significant in deeper networks, making ReLU conducive for training deep CNNs.
+Furthermore, ReLU boasts computational simplicity compared to tanh and sigmoid, consisting of a max(0, x) operation, with the gradient being a straightforward thresholding operation.These attributes contribute to faster training of deeper neural networks, thereby enhancing performance.

 ### GPUs

-AlexNet was one of the first networks to use multiple GPUs for training.
-The neurons in each layer were split across two GPUs.
-The GPUs only communicate at certain layers.
-This enabled larger datasets and faster training times.

-You can easily train and test on GPUs in pytorch by moving the model and data to GPU.
+AlexNet was one of the first networks to utilize multiple GPUs for training, distributing the neurons in each layer across two GPUs.
+Communication between the GPUs occurs only at certain layers, which facilitated the handling of larger datasets and reduced training times.
+In PyTorch, you can easily train and test models on GPUs by transferring both the model and the data to the GPU.

 ```python
 device = torch.device('cuda' if torch.cuda.is_available() else 'cpu')